 From the entry porch in the original portion of the house, stairs lead around the chimney to two second-floor bedrooms.
-The east wing is entered by a small porch in the angle where the wing joins the original house.
-This wing has a parlor and small bedroom on the lower floor and a large second-floor room which is reached by a winding stairway.
-The west wing, which is entered from the hall of the original house, was probably used as sleeping quarters by laborers on the farm.
+A small porch enters the east wing at the angle where the wing joins the original house.
+This wing has a parlor and small bedroom on the lower floor and a large second-floor room reached by a winding stairway.
+The west wing, entered from the hall of the original house, was probably used as sleeping quarters by laborers on the farm.
 Some authorities believe that the original house was built with oak timbers brought from England — a custom of emigrants that originated in the need to erect houses quickly for defensive purposes.

-Today, the Fairbanks House, which has always been in possession of the Fairbanks family, is open to the public.
+Today, the Fairbanks House, which has always been owned by the Fairbanks family, is open to the public.
 It is furnished with family heirlooms.
-In spite of interior alterations occasioned by repairs, plastering, painting, and wallpapering, the antiquity and authenticity of the structure are obvious even to the casual observer.
+Despite interior alterations occasioned by repairs, plastering, painting, and wallpapering, the antiquity and authenticity of the structure are apparent even to the casual observer.
 The house is excellently maintained — a labor of love on the part of the Fairbanks descendants, for whom the dwelling is a family shrine.
 It was named a National Historic Landmark in 1960.

-House of Seven Gables, Salem – Long known as the Turner House, the House of Seven Gables is now identified — perhaps inaccurately — with the novel of the same name, published in 1852, by Nathaniel Hawthorne.
+House of Seven Gables, Salem – Long known as the Turner House, the House of Seven Gables is now identified — perhaps inaccurately — with the novel of the same name, published in 1852 by Nathaniel Hawthorne.
 The earliest section of the weather-beaten, rambling house was built in 1668 by a Salem sea captain and merchant named John Turner.
-It was occupied by three generations of the Turner family before being sold to Captain Samuel Ingersoll in 1782.
+Three generations of the Turner family occupied it before being sold to Captain Samuel Ingersoll in 1782.
 An active captain during the Great Age of Sail, Ingersoll died at sea, leaving the property to his daughter Susanna, a cousin of famed author Nathaniel Hawthorne.
 Hawthorne’s visits to his cousin’s home are credited with inspiring the setting and title of his 1851 novel The House of the Seven Gables.

-Showing medieval influence, the house has been expanded at various times, and the number of gables increased from the original four to seven.
+Showing medieval influence, the house has been expanded various times, and the number of gables increased from four to seven.
 In 1910, it was restored.
-Numerous pieces of furniture used by various owners are exhibited, as well as items associated with Nathaniel Hawthorne.
+Numerous pieces of furniture used by various owners are exhibited and items associated with Nathaniel Hawthorne.
 The House of Seven Gables Settlement Association owns and operates the property.